awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric

-This metric doesn't apply to tasks so you'll notice a value of 0 on the report for them\.

 ## Agent interaction time<a name="agent-interaction-time-historical"></a>

 Total time that agents spent interacting with customers on inbound and outbound contacts\.
 This does not include [Customer Hold Time](#customer-hold-time-historical) or [After Contact Work Time](#acw-historical)\.
 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric

-This metric doesn't apply to tasks so you'll notice a value of 0 on the report for them\.

 ## Agent last name<a name="agent-last-name-historical"></a>